ghtorrent/ghtorrent.org/docs.md

 ## How to run GHTorrent locally

+<button type="button" class="btn btn-success">New!</button> You can now use the
+[GHTorrent Vagrant](https://github.com/ghtorrent/ghtorrent-vagrant) box to setup a testing/development environment for GHTorrent!
+The GHTorrent Vagrant box completely automates the process below.

 Depending on the size of the local mirror you have the following configuration simplification options: